New ‘entry-level’ Audi e-tron 50 quattro for 2020

-The Audi e-tron is facing a recall in the UK, just months after the brand’s first electric car went on sale.
+Back in June, it was revealed that the e-tron was facing a recall in the UK, just months after it went on sale.

-DrivingElectric understands a potential fire risk has been identified by the company, although it stresses that no cases of fire have been reported to date.
+A potential fire risk was identified by the company, although it stressed that no cases of fire had been reported.

-“Audi UK is aware of an issue involving a component within the charging system on a small number of Audi e-trons that have been delivered to customers,” the company said in a statement.
+“Audi UK is aware of an issue involving a component within the charging system on a small number of Audi e-trons that have been delivered to customers,” the company said in a statement at the time.

 “We are currently in the process of contacting these owners to recall their vehicle and rectify the issue.”

-The recall also extends to other markets across the globe, including continental Europe and the US.
+The recall also extended to other markets across the globe, including continental Europe and the US.

 Audi e-tron price, Launch Edition and Edition 1